scottdock/devenv-windows/README.md

 ## Step 3 Install Utilities & Apps via Chocolatey.org ##
 * Use  [this page](https://chocolatey.org/packages "Title") to find your utilities of choice
 * Then create your own version of the DevEnv.bat file located in this repo to install your preferred apps

+## Step 4 Install Microsoft Software ##
+My general rule of thumb has always been to install the Microsoft Servers/Tools from oldest to newest.
+For example - If you want SQL Server Developer Edition - I would install it first before VS 2017.